Wodan58/joy1/doc/JOYimplJOY.md

 CORRECT_FLOAT_BUFFER
 --------------------

-This define was used to enlarge the buffer where floating points are read to the maximum possible value.
+This define was used to enlarge the buffer where floating points are collected to the maximum possible value.
 Whatever the value, given the nature of formatf, no buffer is large enough.
 The proper way is to use `snprintf`.
 If that function is not available, it should be created.

 GET_FROM_STDIN
 --------------

-The builtin `get` reads a factor from the same source code that is used as input for the Joy virtual processor a.k.a. `exeterm`.
+The builtin `get` reads a factor from the same source that is used as input for the Joy virtual processor a.k.a. `exeterm`.
 That is how it should be.
-The define redirected `get` to stdin, but this is a misguided change.
+The define redirected `get` to stdin, but that is misguided.

 ORIGINAL_JOY
 ------------

 There was the option to undo all changes by allowing this define active.
 The number of defines became too large to handle and so have been removed.
 If it is really necessary to compare the behaviour of the current version with the old version, then the old version should be compiled separately.

 REMOVE_UNUSED_ERRORCOUNT
 ------------------------